If you’re a founder looking to land some press coverage, listen closely.

 Who to contact at EU-Startups

-You can reach out to me with your story (Charlotte Tucker, Head of Content) at [email protected] I’ll be looking forward to reading your stories.
+You can reach out to me with your story (Patricia Allen, Head of Content) at [email protected].
+I’ll be looking forward to reading your stories.

 For more complete tips on how to get press coverage for your startup, and to hear an ‘inside’ conversation between EU-Startups and a PR agency, tune into the full podcast here.